So what is the renovation process?

 Like any relationship, communication is critical.
 We believe in being proactive where at a minimum, we chat at least once a week, have a regular face to face site meeting, selected Milestone meetings and face to face progress sign off to make your renovation a smooth process.

-Just in the same way as you want your Project Manager to keep you updated, you should be easy to reach as well.
+Just in the same way as you want your Project management to keep you updated, you should be easy to reach as well.
 You could have planned your home renovation meticulously, but the unfortunate truth is that uncertainties and unexpected issues will often pop up with renovations.
 In the event that this happens, your Project Manager will need to be able to get in touch with you before proceeding with the work.
 If they cannot reach you, this can cause frustration and costly delays.

 You should make sure that your Project Manager knows exactly how to reach you for both standard project questions and any potential emergencies.

 For most renovations, the process of doing the work is the same for whatever builder/renovation company you decide to work with; Quote – Build- Handover.
+ToT.
 How your project is put together is a unique as you are with us having to understand your goals and expectations in order to achieve the desired results.
 Our goal is to make renovating enjoyable with you enjoying the transformation.
 If all parties can understand what is needing to be done, what the cost may be, and what each other’s expectations are, we can make the renovation process the best experience possible.

 Why not talk to us?